 Expert Insight: Research suggests that CBD has anti-inflammatory and analgesic properties that may help with knee pain, particularly for arthritis or chronic joint discomfort.
 Look for products that are third-party tested to ensure purity and potency.

-5. Natural Pain Relievers – Best for Holistic & Long-Term Support
+5. Natural Options for Long-Term Support

 Natural alternatives may complement traditional pain relief methods.